numpy/numpy/doc/source/user/basics.creation.rst

         [ 0.,  0., -3.,  0. ],
         [ 0.,  0.,  0., -4. ]])

-Other routines use similar syntax to join ND arrays.
+Other routines use similar syntax to join ndarrays.
 Check the routine's documentation for further examples and syntax.

 4) Reading arrays from disk, either from standard or custom formats